aunnnn/ml-tutorial/_build/html/_sources/blog_content/linear_regression/linear_regression_tutorial.rst.txt

 Visualize the loss surface
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Let's confirm that our solution is really the one with lowest loss by
+Let’s confirm that our solution is really the one with lowest loss by
 seeing the loss surface.

 Our loss function :math:`L(w)` depends on two dimensions of :math:`w`,